 Can a Dog Eat Coconut?

 Absolutely!
-You just need to serve it correctly and in moderation.
+You won’t find coconut on the list of foods dogs can’t eat, you just need to serve it correctly and in moderation.
 But, what exactly does that mean?
 First, never give a dog coconut that is still in a shell since this can be dangerous for the dog in the event that he eats parts of the coconut shell causing intestinal obstruction.

 The meat, however, is safe for a dog to eat.
 You can feed coconut to your dog dried, raw, or as coconut flakes.
 Just remember not to give him too much.
 While coconut is safe for him to eat, we’re only talking about a spoonful in a treat and not a large amount loaded up on top of his dried food every day.